tospe/tospe.github.io/about.md

 title: About
 permalink: /about/
 ---
-Hi 🤟🏽 I'm Tomas, and Electrical Engineer Graduated, Full stack / Machine Learning Engineer, and sports enthusiast.
-I am [tospe](https://github.com/tospe) at github, [tomassp](https://github.com/tomassp) at gitlab and [tospe.ami@gmail.com](mailto:tospe.ami@gmail.com).
-[My Resume.](/CV.pdf)
+Hi 🤟🏽 I'm Tomas, and Electrical Engineer Graduated, Full stack, Machine Learning Engineer, and sports enthusiast.
+I am [tospe](https://github.com/tospe) at github, [tomassp](https://gitlab.com/tomassp) at gitlab and [tospe.ami@gmail.com](mailto:tospe.ami@gmail.com).
+[My Resume.](/cv_tsp.pdf)

 Currently i am working as a Machine Learning at Fraunhofer where I do machine learning research applied to industry.
+I developed Machine Learning / Deep Learning solutions in predictive maintenance, anomaly detection, nlp.
+I also lead the internal Mlops group that tries to improve the ML solutions end-to-end from good code structure to experiment tracking and data versioning.
+Since I believe education is very important I also gave some machine learning courses to different companies in Portugal.

 From mid 2020 to mid 2021 I have been working as a freelancer.
 I have developed websites ([1](http://advogadosporto.com/)) and machine learning products (sports team video classification).